yibeisita/Hodgkin-Huxley-Simulation/README.md

 2. These parameter–data pairs form a **synthetic training dataset**.
 3. We train a **neural posterior estimator** (from the `sbi` library) to learn the relationship between model parameters and the resulting voltage traces.
 4. Once trained, this model can infer the **most probable parameters** that could have produced new, unseen data.
+5. We then perform **posterior predictive checks** to verify that samples drawn from the inferred posterior can reproduce the observed data distributions, ensuring model validity and calibration.
+6.

 This workflow is particularly useful when: